tim-peterson/omniphenotype/README.md

 # omniphenotype
 Code for the `Cell fitness is an omniphenotype` paper.

-Code to generate data for each figure was written in python, R, PHP, or MySQL.
+Code to generate data for each figure was written in python, R, Perl, PHP, or MySQL.
 The underlying data can be accessed as described in the methods.

 ### Figure 2